Right Patient, Wrong Sample

 Later that morning, a laboratory technician noticed a large and surprising change (compared to the previous day’s sample) in the hemoglobin value for a different patient on the same floor.
 She chose to investigate the discrepancy.
 Upon review, she realized that the vials of blood for the 54-year-old man had been mislabeled with another patient’s label by the phlebotomist.
 The reason the hemoglobins were so discrepant for this other patient was that today’s value was that of the 54-year-old man, the wrong patient.
 On closer examination, it was determined that all the blood samples had been mislabeled, including the vial for type and cross-matching.

-suffered no harm, and another blood specimen was drawn prior to
+Despite the “near miss,” the patient suffered no harm, and another blood specimen was drawn prior to surgery.

 Errors in laboratory services are relatively uncommon, with published frequencies ranging from 0.1%–5% of tests ordered.
 Studies are difficult to compare because of large variations in error detection methods and error definitions.
 Published error rates are likely underestimates because of inadequate detection methods and reluctance to publish or otherwise share errors.
 For example, although peer-reviewed studies document overall error rates of approximately 0.1% (1) (with specimen mislabeling rates of approximately 0.05% ), pathologists involved in internal quality improvement typically encounter hospital mislabeling rates four to six times higher, closer to 0.2%–0.3%.
 Other preanalytic errors, such as contaminated blood draws from intravenous lines, are equally common; their rates are much higher than published rates.